 Water Quantity for Instream and Out-of-Stream Uses

 Summer streamflows are insufficient in some areas of the Mid-Coast (see Water Quantity report from Step 2 of the planning process – Appendix E) to meet the instream water needs of fish and wildlife.
-Low streamflows contribute to water quality impairments (e.g., high temperatures) that negatively affect fish and wildlife.
+Low streamflows contribute to water quality impairments (e.g., high temperatures and reduced dissolved oxygen) that negatively affect fish and wildlife.

 Many streams in the Mid-Coast lack: 1) legal protections (e.g., instream water rights) to protect streamflows for the full range of ecological flows, and 2) streamflow targets to guide instream flow restoration efforts where there are already significant out-of-stream uses.

-Some municipal and special district water providers are currently facing water shortages late in the summer and during dry years.
+Some municipal and special district water providers are currently facing water shortages late in the summer into the fall and during dry years.